ngandrass/moodle-data-archiving-concept/docs/architecture/components/activity-archiving-drivers.md

 The activity archiving drivers are responsible for the actual archiving process of a specific Moodle activity.
 One such driver exists for every Moodle activity that is supported by the archiving system.

-!!! warning "TODO"
+!!! warning "Work in Progress (WIP)"
-    This section is still work in progress (WIP) and might contain incomplete, incorrect, or outdated information.
+    This section is still under active development.
+Information and specifications can still be changed in the future.

 ## Tasks and Responsibilities